PR Crisis Communication & Management Plan (2023 Guide)

 However, the issue right now is that many, many businesses are setting themselves up for failure by only being reactive to potential crises.
 I don’t want to be a fear monger but some of the key issues from a lack of proactive crisis planning can include:

-Below are just some of the basic steps needed to be taken to ensure you have the right crisis plan in place or have at least understood how much needs to go into one before putting it off for longer.
+Below are just some of the basic steps needed to be taken to ensure you have the right PR crisis management plan in place or have at least understood how much needs to go into one before putting it off for longer.

 Having recently read a great article titled - Why Nuclear Power Professionals Are Serious About Joking Around - I felt that it would really work well with this crisis communication guide, especially this specific pointer - anticipation of crisis.